Minnesota State University Moorhead

 - Professors teach 99 percent of classes and are advisors and mentors.
 Student-faculty ratio of 18-to-1 encourages undergraduates to participate in faculty-mentored research and creative projects, and 72 percent of classes have fewer than 30 students.

-- Flexible offerings include 76 majors with 141 emphases, 31 areas of teacher licensure preparation, online programs and off-site programs in the Twin Cities.
+- Flexible offerings include 76 majors with 172 emphases and options, 9 pre-professional studies programs,10 graduate degrees, 11 certificate programs, 19 areas of teacher licensure preparation, plus online and off-site programs in the Twin Cities.

 - Wellness Center features state-of-the-art equipment, rock climbing wall, exercise studio, track and basketball courts.